 Tai-Hao, a company known for its keycaps, rolled its thin ABS doubleshots off the line for decades.
 Few changes were evident throughout the years.
 The addition of doubleshot PBT to Tai-Hao’s injection molding repertoire added an interesting and markedly enthusiast twist to its existing products.
 Massdrop provided a PBT Hawaii set for review.
 Unfortunately, their drop ended before I could publish this article.
-Sets are occasionally in stock on Amazon, but you can find Hawaii elsewhere as well.
+Sets are easily available, but you can find Hawaii elsewhere as well.

 Specifications & box